Sanjeev Reddy

 Sanjeev Reddy is an Indian film director, producer and screenwriter.

 Career

-Reddy made his directional debut with Login which is based on cybercrimes and its effects on netizens.
-The Times of India in its review wrote: "Reddy’s storytelling is interesting."
+Sanjeev Reddy made his directional debut with Login, which is based on cybercrimes and its effects on netizens.
+The Times of India in its review wrote: "Reddy's storytelling is interesting."
 The film was remade in Telugu as Ladies & Gentlemen.

 In 2019, Reddy has directed his first Telugu feature film ABCD: American Born Confused Desi with Allu Sirish and Rukshar Dhillon as its leads.